sqlsrv_errors

 arrays containing error information is returned.
 If no errors and/or warnings

-occurred on the last sqlsrv operation, NULL
+occurred on the last sqlsrv operation, NULL is returned.
+The following table

 describes the structure of the returned arrays: